 At the same time, there are good things going on that I don’t want to discount.
 The three-part structure works wonderfully.
 The prose is often funny and always candid.
-And there’s attention given to how biracial identity and family dynamics interact with queer experience, for both Jupiter who is black/latina and growing up in a supportive two-dad family and Rae who is white/East Asian and contending with her parents’ divorce.
-I chose to write about this book not for the sake of criticism, but because it’s one folks should really know about.
+And there’s attention given to how biracial identity and family dynamics interact with queer experience for both, Jupiter who is black/latina and growing up in a supportive two-dad family, and Rae, who is white/East Asian and contending with her parents’ divorce. .

-Final Word: While this one wouldn’t get my vote for the Stonewall, it wins points for being intensely compelling and unlike anything else that’s out there and for contributing representation in vital areas: questioning characters and queer characters of color written by a queer author of color.
+Final Word: While this one wouldn’t get my vote for the Stonewall, it wins points for being intensely compelling and unlike anything else that’s out there, as well as for contributing representation in vital areas: questioning characters and queer characters of color written by a queer author of color.

 2 thoughts on “Odd One Out”